 So say we are in an uptrend and price breaks a resistance level, that resistance level now becomes support and we wait to buy since we are trading with the trend.
-Once price returns to that now support level, it is an opportunity to buy and enter with the trend.
+Once price returns to that (now) support level, it is an opportunity to buy and enter with the trend.

-Determining the strength of support and resistance levels:
+Determining the strength of support and resistance levels

 - The strength of the move after the level has been tested.
 If the market responds rapidly to a level by moving quickly and far away from it, this means there is a stronger supply or demand at that level.
 The greater the response to the level the greater the strength of the level.

 - The amount of volume traded at the level.
 This relates back to supply and demand, if there is more trading (volume) at a level, this means there is greater supply or demand and thus the level is stronger.
 Less volume means less supply or demand, therefore the level is weaker.

 In this article, we dived into what support and resistance levels are, showed how to apply it in trading and looked at what affects the strength of these levels.

 It is important to keep in mind that these levels act more like “zones”, therefore they will hardly ever respond to an exact price.

 Practice is required to understand support and resistance.
 So open up your chart, draw a few lines, and start learning.